 Chapters - this is the folder where you put the thesis chapters.
 A thesis usually has about six chapters, though there is no hard rule on this.
-Each chapter should go in its own separate .tex file and they can be split as:
+Each chapter should go in its own separate .tex file.
+According to the guidelines of the GCB the thesis should be structured as followed: